 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect amounts in the consolidated financial statements and accompanying notes.
-For the three months ended December 31, 2020, these estimates required the Company to make assumptions about the extent and duration of the COVID-19 pandemic and its impacts on the Company's results of operations.
+For the three and six months ended March 31, 2021, these estimates required the Company to make assumptions about the extent and duration of travel restrictions and the impact of the COVID-19 pandemic on macroeconomic conditions and, in turn, the Company's results of operations.
 As there remains uncertainty associated with the COVID-19 pandemic, the Company will continue to update its assumptions as conditions change.
 Actual results could differ significantly from those estimates.